 Zi, “I hope our boy has been too busy.”

 Janah, “You may have hit on something, Zi.”

-“What did I hit on?”
+“Always glad to help, what did I hit on?”

 “Daphne, calendar the dates when we think our guy was capturing and holding a victim.
 I know it’s a bit of guesswork.
 They were frozen, then thawed, a lengthy process.
 But we know when they went missing, and we know when they were found, forensics has an idea how long they had been exposed outside.
 Put it in a timeline.”